seanpm2001/Learn/OldVersions/LEARN_REPOLIST/1-100/README.txt

 //// ----------------------------------------------------- \\\\

-//// Total repo count: 767 (not including SNU 2D ProgrammingTools IDE repositories, out of the 4 scope, as this would raise the count above 1,000, and wouldn't be necessary)
+//// Total repo count: 768 (not including SNU 2D ProgrammingTools IDE repositories, out of the 4 scope, as this would raise the count above 1,000, and wouldn't be necessary)

-//// 763+4=767
+//// 764+4=768

 //// ----------------------------------------------------- \\\\

 //// File info
 //// File type: URLL v3 list file (*.urll)
-//// File version: 35 (2024, Monday, November 25th at 08:46 pm PST)
+//// File version: 36 (2024, Tuesday, November 26th at 08:57 pm PST)
-//// Line count (including blank lines and compiler line): 1,057
+//// Line count (including blank lines and compiler line): 1,059

 //// ----------------------------------------------------- \\\\